sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 Handwriting OCR
 ----

-Sensible uses OCR to recognize handwriting.
-Since handwritten text is a lot messier than typed text, the Merge Lines processor can help you clean up output.
-This is particularly useful for output from Google OCR, which by default groups detected text into words rather than lines.
+Use the Merge Lines preprocessor to clean up text extracted from handwriting using OCR.
+This preprocessor is particularly useful for output from Google OCR, which by default groups text into words rather than lines.

-The following image shows using a Merge Line preprocessor to clean up faked handwritten data.
-The OCR engine used is Google OCR:
+In the following image, the Merge Line preprocessor cleans up placeholder handwritten data extracted using Google OCR:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/merge_lines_ocr_example.png)